keraban-rocha/cloudflow-fpa-powerbi-dashboard/README.md

 Access to the Azure SQL server and database is required for refresh.
 The report can still open with its locally cached data when the source is temporarily unavailable.

+For a complete source-to-report refresh, use this sequence in the companion pipeline project:

+1. Run the QuickBooks extraction into Bronze.
+2. Transform Bronze data into the Silver accounting model.
+3. Build the Gold monthly Actual datasets.
+4. Run and persist the pipeline QA checks.
+5. Import a new or corrected Budget/Forecast snapshot when one has been published.
+6. Refresh this Power BI project.

+The pipeline's full refresh notebook does not automatically reload planning CSVs.
+Budget and Forecast imports are a separate controlled step so published versions are changed only when intended.

+## Upstream data quality

+The pipeline writes check results to `qa.pipeline_checks`.
+Its current controls include:

+- Bronze datasets are not empty.
+- Required Silver fields are populated.
+- Journal line IDs are unique.
+- Journal entries balance.
+- The expected reporting-month coverage is present.
+- Gold outputs are not empty.
+- Planning rows have valid account mappings, signs, cents, grain, forecast basis, and as-of dates.

+Critical failures can stop the pipeline before downstream data reaches Power BI.
+These controls reduce ingestion risk, but report QA should still reconcile headline totals and representative accounts after every refresh.

 ## Validation notes

 - Select a single reporting month for consistent KPI, P&L, and bridge results.
 - Confirm that the account dimension classifies accounts into the expected `account_type` and `account_subtype` values; these mappings drive every P&L line.
 - Forecast comparisons use the latest available `forecast_as_of` version.
 - EBITDA reflects the account mappings currently available in the model.
 The implementation adds back depreciation and removes interest income; operating taxes and license fees remain included in operating expenses.
+- Planning data contains department and primary-driver attributes, but the current Actuals Gold table does not have department grain.
+This dashboard therefore compares plans with Actuals at the aggregated account/month level and does not invent department allocations.
+- The monthly model is designed for monthly and YTD analysis.
+Daily time intelligence would require a daily calendar and corresponding source grain.

+## Related project

+The extraction, transformation, QA, planning-import, and local setup instructions are documented in the companion [QuickBooks pipeline README](../quickbooks-pipeline/README.md).